candi-date-xyz/candi-date/README.md

 For Engineers Earn spendable crypto-coins for interviewing asynchronously, conversationally.
 The interface is command line/menu driven inspired by "oregon trail".
 Training an ai-bot 'agent' about your work preferences is easy using freely available large language models.
 The agent learns how to complete job applications & perform pre-interviews to eliminate this toil from your life.
 You can run your agent in supervised or unsupervised modes of operation.
 Real-crypto coins are intended to be used (or gifted) as game-pieces for coordination by a decentralized blockchain.
 Some aspects of 'how' the privacy is accomplished are agents' coordinating zero-knowledge proof exchanges.
 It is not necessary to know any of this to use the software, but rather to illustrate it's sufficiently different to whatever job-board or tool you've perhaps used in the past.

-𝓒and𝖎-𝔇⍺𝑡𝑒 will be free to sign up, people can earn free coins daily, early adopters have more experience!
-The tokenomics of the blockchain app are early-stage, but there will be a freemium 'pay for more' model principally to prevent job-spammers and give runner-ups who might spend hours doing exercises some consolidation, gratuity or appearance fee that I expect *might* buy a consolidation coffee for taking the time to do a 𝓒and𝖎-𝔇⍺𝑡𝑒.
+𝒞andꭵ-𝔇⍺𝑡𝑒 will be free to sign up, people can earn free coins daily, early adopters have more experience!
+The tokenomics of the blockchain app are early-stage, but there will be a freemium 'pay for more' model principally to prevent job-spammers and give runner-ups who might spend hours doing exercises some consolidation, gratuity or appearance fee that I expect *might* buy a consolidation coffee for taking the time to do a 𝒞andꭵ-𝔇⍺𝑡𝑒.
 I expect the application to either be inexpensive enough that I can afford to run it, or become big enough that it will pay for itself on the Freemium model.
 VMs runs on your computer not mine, so hopefully you have a fast GPU. ;-)

 ### For Employers
 For companies looking to hire, there is an honor policy where your coins are due at the end of the hiring round.
-Always pay bills, it's a blockchain, it's public information, your account will still work, but you'll *hopefully* experience bad-luck getting qualified 𝓒and𝖎-𝔇⍺𝑡𝑒s to agree to meet!
-Outstanding liability to the blockchain/network, just like credit-scores it's better not to let accounts go or remain negative (𝓒and𝖎-𝔇⍺𝑡𝑒s themselves are social credit scores).
-The fees are going to be very low, and they basically serve as a nominal in-game currency for 𝓒and𝖎-𝔇⍺𝑡𝑒, and the game itself operates as a match-making service.
+Always pay bills, it's a blockchain, it's public information, your account will still work, but you'll *hopefully* experience bad-luck getting qualified 𝒞andꭵ-𝔇⍺𝑡𝑒s to agree to meet!
+Outstanding liability to the blockchain/network, just like credit-scores it's better not to let accounts go or remain negative (𝒞andꭵ-𝔇⍺𝑡𝑒s themselves are social credit scores).
+The fees are going to be very low, and they basically serve as a nominal in-game currency for 𝒞andꭵ-𝔇⍺𝑡𝑒, and the game itself operates as a match-making service.
 The coin itself may have no value, it's a coin-op smart-contract.

-The application is targeting multi-chain multi-coin crypto-L2 which adds a lot of complexity, so the VMs is robust & inexpensive and the data never leaves a VM on your computer or network.  𝓒and𝖎-𝔇⍺𝑡𝑒 is significantly more privacy minded despite coordinating actions on public blockchain(s).
+The application is targeting multi-chain multi-coin crypto-L2 which adds a lot of complexity, so the VMs is robust & inexpensive and the data never leaves a VM on your computer or network.  𝒞andꭵ-𝔇⍺𝑡𝑒 is significantly more privacy minded despite coordinating actions on public blockchain(s).

 For Companies - interview more people faster, in parallel, literally the agent could pre-interview and qualify thousands of engineers to start from a better (hopefully smarter, more qualified) candidate pool.
-These are pre-interviews, a faster method to sift through the candidate pool, you still meet people face to face using Teams, etc.  that's a 𝓒and𝖎-𝔇⍺𝑡𝑒!
+These are pre-interviews, a faster method to sift through the candidate pool, you still meet people face to face using Teams, etc.  that's a 𝒞andꭵ-𝔇⍺𝑡𝑒!
 The quicker pre-interview survey approach helps companies narrow in, or broaden their search parameters.

-𝓒and𝖎-𝔇⍺𝑡𝑒 will record the status on a per domain/ERC-20 wallet, and expect companies hiring to pay a nominal fee upon success or closure of a round.
+𝒞andꭵ-𝔇⍺𝑡𝑒 will record the status on a per domain/ERC-20 wallet, and expect companies hiring to pay a nominal fee upon success or closure of a round.
 I want to stress this should be in the hundreds of dollars, not thousands, so there is plenty of headroom for agencies.
-You can even use 𝓒and𝖎-𝔇⍺𝑡𝑒 with VMs to process your own candidates.  𝓒and𝖎-𝔇⍺𝑡𝑒 is intended to plugin to network architectures with AD, SSO, Crypo-wallet controls and breeze through ISO-27001 and SOC2 zero-trust security postures.
-You can run 𝓒and𝖎-𝔇⍺𝑡𝑒 entirely locally with your own jobs@domain.com inbox, the 𝓒and𝖎-𝔇⍺𝑡𝑒 auto-responder works both ways and while it prefers matrix.org, discord, teams, slack, or telegram it will ALSO work with email and attachments.
+You can even use 𝒞andꭵ-𝔇⍺𝑡𝑒 with VMs to process your own candidates.  𝒞andꭵ-𝔇⍺𝑡𝑒 is intended to plugin to network architectures with AD, SSO, Crypo-wallet controls and breeze through ISO-27001 and SOC2 zero-trust security postures.
+You can run 𝒞andꭵ-𝔇⍺𝑡𝑒 entirely locally with your own jobs@domain.com inbox, the 𝒞andꭵ-𝔇⍺𝑡𝑒 auto-responder works both ways and while it prefers matrix.org, discord, teams, slack, or telegram it will ALSO work with email and attachments.

-The network itself has memory, so the longer you're registered on 𝓒and𝖎-𝔇⍺𝑡𝑒, the more experience you have.
+The network itself has memory, so the longer you're registered on 𝒞andꭵ-𝔇⍺𝑡𝑒, the more experience you have.
 Many aspects probably haven't been fully thought out, so much of this text is aspirational.
-The 𝓒and𝖎-𝔇⍺𝑡𝑒 wallet's are expected to be organizationally soul-bound to domains.
+The 𝒞andꭵ-𝔇⍺𝑡𝑒 wallet's are expected to be organizationally soul-bound to domains.

 ## Subject:  Candꭵ𝕥e(®️) Looking for Contributors, LMK!

 The project plan. v0.0.2

-𝓒and𝖎-𝔇⍺𝑡𝑒 is a HR/Recruiter gamified crypto-currency AI chatbot equipped with Large Language Model for conversationally pre-screening "qualifying" job details.
+𝒞andꭵ-𝔇⍺𝑡𝑒 is a HR/Recruiter gamified crypto-currency AI chatbot equipped with Large Language Model for conversationally pre-screening "qualifying" job details.
-The bot can speak async chat or email and hopes to setup/follow up on & arrange 𝓒and𝖎-𝔇⍺𝑡𝑒s, which are a combination of virtual chat & in-person or virtual meetings.
+The bot can speak async chat or email and hopes to setup/follow up on & arrange 𝒞andꭵ-𝔇⍺𝑡𝑒s, which are a combination of virtual chat & in-person or virtual meetings.

 I have sufficient capital resources, time & code-skill to build this.
 Please consider the software itself as a coin-operated machine that just happens to run across decentralized blockchains and requires agents to negotiate the exchanging of small sums with zero-knowledge proofs.
 I hope it will only take 6-10 weeks of solid effort to produce an MVP, so I'm allocating 12-week (3 month) spring to see how far I can get.
 Working on projects without validation is extremely difficult so if this sounds like something you might try once it's finished I really encourage you to consider sharing & commenting early in the development process.

 Expressions of interest, kind words, and polite criticism are welcome.

 Nominal crypto-donations in ETH, MATIC, DOTS, or SOL are the 'in-game' currencies, DAO coins are welcome.
-Financial contributors or those who help develop this should receive an expectation of large reciprocal airdrops & future invitations to join/vote in the #governance channel.  𝓒and𝖎-𝔇⍺𝑡𝑒 may add other coins, especially DAO coins in the future and hope spending the extra time to setup PolkaDot as a way to span multiple chains means the application is properly destructured to take avantage of whatever innovations the blockchain can deliver in the future.
+Financial contributors or those who help develop this should receive an expectation of large reciprocal airdrops & future invitations to join/vote in the #governance channel.  𝒞andꭵ-𝔇⍺𝑡𝑒 may add other coins, especially DAO coins in the future and hope spending the extra time to setup PolkaDot as a way to span multiple chains means the application is properly destructured to take avantage of whatever innovations the blockchain can deliver in the future.
 Again, the reason for supporting different currencies in the first version is to ensure the architecture is sufficiently decoupled.

 The wallet I've listed in the [contribute.md] section is the one I will use for my soon-to-be-formed AU RDC (non-profit Research & Development Corporation) as a DAO.
 I'm just trying to establish good automata custodial processes that can pass ISO 27001/SOC2, GDPR data retention without too much heartache & auditing expense (to keep this legal, i.e. if large companies are ever going to use this, these security & privacy controls).

- Because I'm building this in Australia (VegeMight stack) -- despite actual Australian Vegemite from being illegal in the US - VegeMight Stack & 𝓒and𝖎-𝔇⍺𝑡𝑒 will both adhere to
+ Because I'm building this in Australia (VegeMight stack) -- despite actual Australian Vegemite from being illegal in the US - VegeMight Stack & 𝒞andꭵ-𝔇⍺𝑡𝑒 will both adhere to
- AU & US employment, privacy & securities law (and probably EU too, but I'm not an expert here).   𝓒and𝖎-𝔇⍺𝑡𝑒 will have wagering "staking" (except, we call it "steaking" as in 🥩) - this is an offer mechanism to encourage people to apply for & attend 𝓒and𝖎-𝔇⍺𝑡𝑒s with an organization, for a small portion of the 'steak'.  𝓒and𝖎-𝔇⍺𝑡𝑒 is about speed-searching - getting people into roles much faster using machine learning and natural language processing.
+ AU & US employment, privacy & securities law (and probably EU too, but I'm not an expert here).   𝒞andꭵ-𝔇⍺𝑡𝑒 will have wagering "staking" (except, we call it "steaking" as in 🥩) - this is an offer mechanism to encourage people to apply for & attend 𝒞andꭵ-𝔇⍺𝑡𝑒s with an organization, for a small portion of the 'steak'.  𝒞andꭵ-𝔇⍺𝑡𝑒 is about speed-searching - getting people into roles much faster using machine learning and natural language processing.
 Everybody should be able to play the game and hopefully feel a bit less stinging rejection and also a good way/place for engineering students to coordinate on projects with others outside their school & social circle.

 The work is licensed under the Elastic V2 License, specifically to prevent cloud-companies such as Amazon from taking this work and creating a profit-oriented dystopian community-harming fragmentation.
 I'm surprised Amazon hasn't started charging people an application fee to apply to work there.